 This is when the magic begins to happen, and the work that went into creating all that content in the first place pales into significance when set against the amount of revenue that you are earning.

-There are hundreds and hundreds of these sites filling up the depths of search engine rankings, and they just keep coming at a furious pace.
-Everyone and his uncle can build a gambling site these days and call it “done”.
+There are hundreds and hundreds of these sites filling up the depths of search engine rankings, and they keep coming at a furious pace.
+Everyone can build a gambling site these days and call it “done”.

 That’s not to knock WordPress which I think is a fantastic platform for building any affiliate site; it’s the attitude of “me too” and the unrealistic level of expectancy that goes with it.

 What no one tells you when you start out on your affiliate marketing journey is that making money takes a lot of effort.
-Just making something that has already been done a thousand times or more is not going to cut it.
+Making something already created a thousand times or more is not going to cut it.

 No, you need something much better than that.